ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 - ``retry_exceptions == True``: Ray retries a method on user exception up to ``max_task_retries`` times.
 - ``retry_exceptions`` is a list of exceptions: Ray retries a method on user exception up to ``max_task_retries`` times, only if the method raises an exception from these specific classes.

 ``max_task_retries`` applies to both exceptions and actor crashes.
-A Ray actor can set this option that applies to all its methods.
+A Ray actor can set this option to apply to all of its methods.
 A method can also set an overriding option for itself.
 Ray searches for the first non-default value of ``max_task_retries`` in this order:

 - The method call's value, for example, `actor.method.options(max_task_retries=2)`.
 Ray ignores this value if you didn't set it.
 - The method definition's value, for example, `@ray.method(max_task_retries=2)`.
 Ray ignores this value if you didn't set it.